cheungtom/Spring-Boot-Session-Example-Redis/README.md

-This is working
+Remarks:
+The Java code bases from this Java Blog https://www.javainuse.com/spring/springboot_session_redis, and then I add some customization to make it run at container environment working with Amazon ElastiCache Redis

-1. Build:
+1.)
+Build:
 mvn clean install

-2. Eclipse project:
+2.)
+Eclipse project:
 mvn eclipse:eclipse

-3. Local test
+3.)
+Local test
 mvn spring-boot:run

 4.)
 Test at PostMan